Senior Pastor Call Process

 Frequently Used Terms & Definitions

-This glossary has been developed to help understand the churchterminology commonly used throughout the Senior Pastor transition and call process.
+This glossary has been developed to help understand the church terminology commonly used throughout the Senior Pastor transition and call process.

 • In Lutheran tradition, a "call" is more than a job offer.
 A call is the process by which a congregation prayerfully discerns and invites a pastor to serve in ministry.
 Seeking God's guidance in identifying the person called to lead and serve the church.